Santosh Trophy: Kerala end Arunachal's quarterfinal hopes; Services trounce Assam - www.lokmattimes.com

 Santosh Trophy: Kerala end Arunachal's quarterfinal hopes; Services trounce Assam

-Itanagar, Feb 28 Kerala ended Arunachal Pradesh’s hopes of making it to the knockout stage of Santosh Trophy ...
+Itanagar (Arunachal Pradesh) [India], February 28 : Kerala ended Arunachal Pradesh's hopes of making it to the knockout stage ...

 The 2021-22 Santosh Trophy champions thus gave a major boost to their chances of making it to the knockout stages; they now have seven points from four matches.